dominickp/JMF-Subscription/README.md

 # JMF-Subscription
 If you want to get some information from your Indigo/DFE, you can always send it a JMF.
 But if you are actively monitoring the status of the device, you're better off with a JMF subscription which will notify an HTTP endpoint when something changes.
 Below you'll find an example on how to implement a basic JMF subscription endpoint using Node.

+## Warning
+These docs are out of date for now.
+Still working on a better CLI interface.

 ## subscribe.js
 Use this script to search and subscribe to your JMF devices.
 Takes two arguments. '--idp' is the URL to your IDP worker (on your DFE) and should end with /jmf/. '--server' is the IP and port of your JMF server (see server.js).